Tobshub/define/README.md

 # Define

-I found myself wanting to define words while having my terminal open...
+I found myself wanting to know the definition of words while having my terminal open...

 So I decided to build something that would let me do that in the terminal.